scijs/scijs-ndarray-for-matlab-users/README.md

 ## Introduction

 This document is a work in progress!
 Inspired by [Numpy for Matlab users](https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html), it aspires to be [NumPy for MATLAB users](http://mathesaurus.sourceforge.net/matlab-numpy.html).
-The intent is both to communicate what is possible in JavaScript and to illuminate which parts still need work.
+The intent is both to communicate what is possible in JavaScript using scijs and to illuminate which parts still need work.
 I'll be mostly offline until the new year so I may not respond immediately, but comments, question and pull requests are more than welcome.

 ## Memory Management